adobe/S3Mock/README.md

     mvn clean install

+If you want to skip the Docker build, pass the optional parameter "skipDocker":

+    mvn clean install -DskipDocker

 You can run the S3Mock from the sources by either of the following methods:

 * Run or Debug the class `com.adobe.testing.s3mock.S3MockApplication` in the IDE.